 The university provides support and information to any veteran or dependent eligible for benefits under Federal Law, Chapters 30, 31, 32, 33, 34, 35, or 1606 and 1607.
 Students eligible for these benefits should contact Student Veteran Services each semester to request an enrollment certification.
 Students wishing to register for benefits should be prepared to present their certificates of eligibility.
 UVM is a Yellow Ribbon school.
 Eligible students must apply annually.

 Student veterans may also be eligible for Federal Financial Aid.
-Visit our Veteran Information page for aid opportunities for veteran's.
+Visit Student Financial Services Veteran Information page for aid opportunities for veteran's.